5 Honeymoons for Adventure-Loving Couples

 What to do:After climbing the lower peaks of Mount Kilimanjaro, admire the deep blue waters of Ngorongoro crater, along with the flocks and herds that gather by it.
 Spend time on the vast plains of Serengeti National Park, where several hundred kinds of birds and dozens of animals, including lions, elephants, rhinos, giraffes, and gazelles roam.

-Laura Spence at Wayfairer recommends that when you’ve had enough adventure you retire to the Zanzibar archipelago.
+Laura Bannister at Wayfairer Travel recommend that when you’ve had enough adventure you retire to the Zanzibar archipelago.
 There you can explore historic Stone Town, visit spice plantations, view red colobus monkeys, go snorkeling around the Mnemba Atoll, and maybe even relax on the sand.

 Where to stay: In the Serengeti,accommodationsrange from modern luxury lodges to glamping to basic roving camps that follow the animals.
 Choose a luxury lodge at Ngorongoro.
 In Zanzibar choose from luxury resorts to more intimate beachfront boutique hotels.